wr-araujo/wr-araujo/README.md

 - ⚡ Fun fact: ...
 -->

-## 🧑 About me
+## 👨 About me

-I'm a Computer Engineer with experience in Internet of Things and Embedded Systems.
+I'm a  with experience in Internet of Things and Embedded Systems.

 Currently, I'm Master degree candidate at Unicamp Computer Institute, developing research in Internet of Things area (LoRa/LoRaWAN) and I work at INDT as Embedded System Developer.